-- Average cost is nothing but the Total cost divided by the number of units manufactured which shows the result as per unit cost of the product, whereas Marginal cost is extra cost generated while producing one or some extra unit of products and it is calculated by dividing the change in total cost with Chang in total manufactured unit.
+- The average cost is nothing but the total cost divided by the number of units manufactured which shows the result as per unit cost of the product, whereas Marginal cost is extra cost generated while producing one or some extra units of products and it is calculated by dividing the change in total cost with Chang in the total manufactured unit.

 - Marginal cost considers all cost that fluctuates during the level of production, and fixed cost remain constant up to a certain level of production, whereas Average cost considers Fixed cost and Variable cost.
 In Average cost, both Fixed and Variable cost is product cost whereas in margin cost Fixed cost is considered as period costs and Variable cost is product cost.

-- Average cost calculates the effect on total unit due to change in output level whereas marginal cost is calculated to find out if producing one extra unit of product is profitable or not.
+- Average cost calculates the effect on the total unit due to change in output level whereas marginal cost is calculated to find out if producing one extra unit of product is profitable or not.

-- Average cost method also called a weighted average method and Marginal cost method is also called as variable costing.
+- The average cost method also called a weighted average method and Marginal cost method is also called as variable costing.

-- Both average cost vs marginal cost is measured under the same units and obtain the result from Total cost.
+- Both average costs vs marginal cost is measured under the same units and obtain the result from Total cost.